 Let me start with one of my favourite things, the weight of the Hubba NX 1.
 One of the reasons I wanted a new tent was to reduce my backpack weight.

 My old tent at 2.39kg was way too heavy to lug across Britain.
-It might not sound a lot but that extra 1kg equates to valuable food supplies.
+It might not sound a lot but an extra 1kg equates to valuable food supplies.

-This includes the inner, rainfly, pegs and poles.
+This weight includes the red tent inner, green rainfly, pegs and one-piece pole system.

-The second option is the fast and light, weighing in at a mere 0.73kg, this includes the rainfly, poles and footprint.
+The second option is the fast and light, weighing in at a mere 0.93kg, this includes the green rainfly, poles and footprint.

-However, I didn’t have the footprint but I can see how this option may work if you want to go really lightweight!
-But not in Scotland with those midges!
-(I’ll let you know if I try it out).
+However, I didn’t use a tent footprint but I can see how this option may work if you want to go really lightweight!

 How Big is the Hubba NX Tent?

-Yes, I know it’s not all about size but when it’s you and a tent for two months, size kind of matters!
+Yes, I know it’s not all about size but when it’s you and a tent for two months, size matters!